-Conway, Arkansas's annual early May festival - Toad Suck Daze - is one of the largest and most popular festivals in Arkansas.
+Toad Suck Daze is one of the largest and most popular festivals in Arkansas.
 The free, family-friendly festival takes place each May in downtown Conway.
 Toad Suck Daze derives its attention-getting title from the Legend of Toad Suck, one of the state's most colorful.
 According to local folklore, long ago when steamboats plied the Arkansas River and the water wasn't the correct depth, the captains and their crew docked where the Toad Suck Lock and Dam now spans the river to wait until the water level rose.
 While waiting, they occupied themselves at the local tavern there, to the displeasure of the locals who lived in the community.
 The residents described the sailors this way: "They suck on the bottle 'til they swell up like toads."
 Hence, the name Toad Suck.
 The tavern is long gone, but the legend lives on at Toad Suck Daze.
 In addition to providing food and fun for the entire family, proceeds from the festival support education in Faulkner County.

-Make plans to check out Conway, Arkansas and see what this vibrant and well-educated city has to offer!
-You'll find plenty of hotels, restaurants, shopping and entertainment in town–check out the list on the right to get started.
+Make plans to check out Conway, Arkansas, and see what this vibrant and growing city has to offer!
+You'll find plenty of hotels, restaurants, shopping, and entertainment in town.